Are you thinking about adding accent walls to your home’s interior design? Look no further!

 Accent Wall Ideas FAQs

 Which wall should be the accent wall?

 Traditionally, the accent wall is the feature wall of a room.
 For example, in a bedroom, it would be the wall behind the headboard.
 Or in the living room, it’s the wall behind the TV and entertainment center.
 It’s best to choose a wall without windows because then you can decorate the wall with floating shelves or create a gallery wall with wall art.

 For interior designers, this is referred to as the 60-30-10 rule.
-60% should be your dominant color (neutral colors are recommended) while 30% is a secondary color or texture and the final 10% is an accent color.
+60% should be your dominant color (neutral colors are recommended), while 30% is a secondary color or texture, and the final 10% is an accent color.

-I recommend neutral decor with monochromatic in a cream or a white for a bedroom or a family room wall.
+I recommend neutral decor with monochromatic in cream or white for a bedroom or a family room wall.
 Keep it simple with a white/cream wall.
 Add wall art for a multilayer effect.
 For shapes, I would go with the ones that are symmetric with rectangles or in a geometric style.

 Will you have a lot of options for rearranging furniture and moving wall decor around?
 Will the wall look good with a bold paint color or a neutral color?

 Answer these questions first, and it will help you finalize your decision.